lokovitis/Similar-Object-SearchTechniques/README.md

 # Similar-Object-SearchTechniques

-  Implementation minHashing algorithm and LSH technique so we can detect similarities in big files Efficiently.
+  Implementation minHashing algorithm and LSH technique for detection similarities in big files Efficiently.